-- · they become eligible for employee coverage; or - they cease to meet the definition of a dependent; or - · your coverage terminates; or - required contributions are not made.
+- · they become eligible for employee coverage; or - · they cease to meet the definition of a dependent; or - · your coverage terminates; or - · required contributions are not made.

-When employee group life coverage ends or, in the case of Basic Life Insurance, reduces at age 70, you and your covered dependents may apply to continue your group life insurance coverage as an individual policy with the policy underwriter, The Standard.
+When employee group life coverage ends, you and your covered dependents can apply to convert or port your coverage to an individual policy with the policy underwriter, The Standard.
 No evidence of insurability is required.